 The following drawings are from my current sketch-of-the-day collection that began in the fall of 2016.

 I have more pencil sketches of places around town that I'll be adding pen and watercolor to soon!
-So check back for more updates or sign up below if you'd like to be notified when new pieces are finished!
+So check back for more updates or follow me on Instagram: @jenniferrussavl to see what I am up to.
 Don't forget to check out the other tabs from the dropdown menu at the top if you are viewing from your phone! :-)